CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/OreDict/IOreDict.md

 # IOreDict

 The Forge OreDictionary is like a huge Lexicon in the way that it features many different entries and each entry is described by fitting Items.
-When talking about ore Dictionarys, people mostly refer to [IOreDictEntries](IOreDictEntry) not the whole oreDict.
+When talking about ore Dictionarys, people mostly refer to [IOreDictEntries](IOreDictEntry) not the whole ore Dictionary.

 ## Importing the package
 It might be required for you to import the package if you encounter any issues (like casting an [Array](/AdvancedFunctions/Arrays_and_Loops)), so better be safe than sorry and add the import.